If you have a business or are starting a business, then you’ll need to create a website.

 Website Speed is Crucial for Search Engine Optimization – and Everything Else

-Google and the other search engines tend to rank sites more highly on search engine results pages for various reasons, including content that helps prospective searchers, relevant keywords, page authority (or the number of high-quality backlinks and high authority sites that link to your site or a particular article or page on your site), and increasingly, page load speed.
+Google and the other search engines tend to rank sites more highly on search engine results pages for various reasons, including content that helps prospective searchers, relevant keywords, page authority / web presence (or the number of high-quality backlinks and high authority sites that link to your site or a particular article or page on your site), and increasingly, page load speed.

 What CMS Would Work Best for Your Website or Blog?